sasanarakkha/study-tools/Anki_Decks/Pātimokkha_Word_By_Word/Pātimokkha_Word_by_Word.md

 - Double click on the downloaded file Pātimokkha Word by Word.apkg and it will appear in your Anki.

-# Update existing deck with keeping statistic

-Download the latest version of [Pātimokkha Word by Word.apkg](https://github.com/sasanarakkha/study-tools/raw/main/Anki%20Decks/P%C4%81timokkha%20Word%20By%20Word/P%C4%81timokkha%20Word%20by%20Word.apkg)

-Double click on the downloaded file and it will appear in your Anki.
+- For updating existing pack with keeping statistic do the same, while your Anki is open, just double click on the downloaded file Pātimokkha Word by Word.apkg and it will update.